JosepLleal/Research_Buff_Manager/docs/README.md

 </p>

 ## Types of effects
-When talking about types of effects the most commonly classification is dividing them in two main groups: buffs and debuffs, as I stated before, but indeed, we can organize them in different ways depending on how we approach them.
+When talking about types of effects the most commonly classification is dividing them into two main groups: buffs and debuffs, as I stated before, but indeed, we can organize them in different ways depending on how we approach them.
 For instance, the classification of buffs and debuffs is approached by looking **how an effect affects an entity**.
-The other approaches are looking the **durability of an effect** and **how is an effect applied**.
+The other approaches are looking the **durability of an effect** and **how an effect is applied**.